 In the bra-ket notation, the time evolution equation is written as

 with

 Notice that the acceleration

-is a function only of $\hat{\mathbf{r}}$ (and $\hat{\mathbf{p}}$ in the more general case not considered here), and it is then an observable quantity.
+is a function only of $\hat{\mathbf{r}}$ , and it is then an observable quantity.

-We can re-express the formalism given so far in terms of a velocity operator instead of momentum.
-In cartesian coordinates, and as we are not considering vector potentials, the relation between velocity and momentum is given by
+We can re-express the formalism given so far in terms of a velocity operator instead of the canonical momentum.
+In cartesian coordinates, and as we are not yet considering vector potentials, the relation between velocity and momentum is given by